jasonbot/weblog/content/weblog/zpl-o-rama-part-5.md

 ## Networks are slow and the dual tier service thing is bad, actually

 I initially chose to run a service on the Nginx server that then called to a service running on the RPi.
-Since there were Very Large PNGs being shuttled around a LOT, this was inefficient from a speed perspecitve because of the bandwidth consumed over my shitty cable connection.
+Since there were Very Large PNGs being shuttled around a LOT, this was inefficient from a speed perspective because of the bandwidth consumed over my shitty cable connection.

 Two band-aids I've applied:

 1. Moved both services to the RPi
 1. Started sending out a version of the image by default shrunken to 800px wide, with the original full size image as an optional download.

-I plan to refactor the service to all run in one single executable next.
+I could merge the two services into one, but having the backend be `curl`able without any sort of auth makes it easy to test the two ends more effectively.

 ## Networks are unreliable